okuvshynov/experiments/llama_duo/README.md

 # llama duo - asyncronous/distributed speculative decoding for llama3.

 llama duo is an attempt to make simple linear speculative decoding work in parallel with the main model.
-It is mostly intended to work in situations when 2 machines are available (e.g. Mac Mini and laptop) and we attempt to use the second device to speed up the generation.
+It is mostly intended to work in situations when two devices are available (e.g. Mac Mini and laptop) and we attempt to use the second device to speed up the generation.
 Not every hardware/model combination would benefit from such setup.

 Example of the configuration which gets good speedup: